Skip to main content

 # From specific .env file

 Auto-discovery: The CLI automatically searches for .env in your current working directory.
-Automatic Environment Variables: The backend automatically injects the following variable into your container:
+Automatic Environment Variables: The backend automatically injects the following variables into your container:

 service: